Best variable temperature kettles

 While some teas or coffees are best brewed at a lower temperature, it's considered better to boil the water first and let it cool.
 So you could be better off with a standard kettle, although it's harder to guess when it's cooled to the right temperature.

 If you're not too fussed about hitting exact temperatures, and are happy to let your water cool after boiling, you'll have a much wider range of kettles to choose from.
-See our kettle reviews to compare the best options for your budget.
+See our to compare the best options for your budget.

 Why Which? kettle reviews are better